-Narcotic pain medicine can make you constipated.
+Opioid pain medicine can make you constipated.
 Use over-the-counter stool softeners as needed.
 Drink plenty of fluids and eat high fiber foods.
 Fruits and vegetables (prunes, raisins, apples, oranges, potatoes, spinach and carrots) and whole grain breads or rice have fiber.
 Staying active also helps prevent constipation.

 You may lose your appetite and even lose weight.
 Try to eat a healthy diet to help your body heal.
 You may want to eat small amounts of food several times a day instead of eating three large meals.

 You should also drink plenty of fluid.
 Dehydration can make you feel more tired and weak.
 Drink at least 8 to 10 eight-ounce glasses of fluid each day.
 Water and milk are good options.
-Limit the amount of drinks with caffeine (soda, coffee) because they can dehydrate you.
+Limit the number of drinks with caffeine (soda, coffee) because they can dehydrate you.

 Eat a heart healthy diet:

 Eat less saturated fat.
 Eat less fatty meats, fried foods, butter and whole milk dairy products.
 Eat more fish, chicken, turkey and veal and less beef, lamb and pork.

 Limit eating organ meats (liver, kidneys, etc) to once a month.

 Use polyunsaturated oils, such as canola, safflower, soybean, sunflower, sesame and cottonseed oils.

 Eat sherbet or Italian ice instead of ice cream.

 Eat less trans fats.
 Eat less sweets such as donuts, cookies, and desserts.